letsemploy/docs/docs/solution.md

 The search engines are **aware what this data is about**, can optimize revisits and indexing.

-Further, your jop openings can be indexed by many search engines or job portals **without additional costs for you**.
+Further, your job openings can be indexed by many search engines or job portals **without additional costs for you**.

 ## Keep the control